 As we bless these animals today, as we honor them by bringing them to church, one of the things we do is acknowledge that they are companions.
 They give us somebody to love.
 They give us relationship.
 And, indeed, we receive some sort of affection back.
-I believe they enjoy us.
-(Look at them!
-See how happy they look today!)
+I believe they enjoy us!

 But there is another feature to our animal blessing today.
 We are not simply blessing animals individually.
-We are also acknowledging the right relationship that all of us are supposed to live in, here on this earth.
+We are also acknowledging the right relationship that all of us are supposed to live in, here on this earth. , (sermon continues here).